The Ventilation in the Mines During the 19th Century.

-The feature report in the image above is from an account of such dangers associated with the upcast shaft furnaces from 1889 relating to what had happened in 1884.
+The featured report in the image above is from an account of such dangers associated with the upcast shaft furnaces from 1889 relating to what had happened in 1884.

 Later furnaces were positioned at the surface but they did not generate enough air current as powerful as the underground ones.

-Early deep mines also operated with one shaft, the owners would often refuse to pay for another shaft for ventilation flow and very often partitioned off the full length of the shaft with Brattice Cloth to enable the one shaft to be used as an upcast and down cast.
-After many deaths and gas problems this practice was stopped by inspectors and they enforced the mine owners to have at least two shafts at any one pit or to be linked to other mines for ventilation purposes.
+Early deep mines also operated with one shaft, the owners would often refuse to pay for another shaft for ventilation flow and very often partitioned off the full length of the shaft with brattice cloth to enable the one shaft to be used as an upcast and down cast.
+After many deaths and gas problems this practice was stopped by inspectors and they enforced the mine owners to have at least two shafts at any one colliery or to be linked to other mines for ventilation purposes.

 The inquest also recommended the use of wooden guides to be used in the downcast shaft instead of the old chain ones.

-In a report from the Cwmtillery Colliery explosion in the 1870s written by a mines inspector it states the South Wales Coal Co Collieries has four shafts, three in the Cwmtillery side and one at Roseheyworth.
-As the South Wales Coal Co Collieries – Cwmtillery & Rosheyworth were connected underground and with such a large network, the intense heat generated by the furnaces in Cwmtillery to enable a good strong air flow through many miles of roadway it must have made it impossible to use as a winding shaft and therefore only used as a ventilation shaft, the furnaces were 9′ and 8′ feet wide and burned 5 tons of coal in a 24 hour period.
+In a report from the Cwmtillery Colliery explosion in the 1870’s written by a mines inspector it states the South Wales Coal Co Collieries has four shafts, three in the Cwmtillery side and one at Rose Heyworth.
+As the South Wales Coal Co Collieries – Cwmtillery & Ros Heyworth were connected underground and with such a large network, the intense heat generated by the furnaces in Cwmtillery to enable a good strong air flow through many miles of roadway it must have made it impossible to use as a winding shaft and therefore only used as a ventilation shaft, the furnaces were 9′ feet and 8′ feet wide and burned 5 tons of coal per 24 hour period.

 So in the early days of coal mining it was close to being in Hell!